NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 43; it has been used at various times on both Red Hat and Ubuntu distros.
 It does not use exotic aspects of the kernel or specific distros.

-We believe to be possible to port Sonar to at least BSD Unix, and the system API abstraction is set up to make this easy.
+We believe to be possible to port Sonar to at least BSD Unix (MacOS/NetBSD or FreeBSD), and the system API abstraction is set up to make this easy.
 However, we have not attempted such a port.

 ## Versions and release process